-Place of Origin: Bristol, UK
+Place of Origin: Tenterden, Kent, UK

-Sweetness as per label: dry
+Sweetness as per label: medium dry

-Price: came with my Orchard Box.
+Price: arrived with my cider subscription from Orchard Box.